GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 @fig:active_ssl:results:clipping_threshold shows a given aggregated map after filtering with different values of #clip-t.
 The top row depicts the map obtained from the averaging aggregation (#psi-avg) while the bottom one exposes the neural network output (#psi-dnn).
 In this example, both blending strategies have provided a solid result that is not particularly challenging to cluster.
-While the neural network could yield distinct blobs directly, the obtained averaged map has shown to be more impacted by the thresholding.
+While the neural network could directly yield distinct blobs, the obtained averaged map has been shown to be more impacted by the thresholding.
 Indeed, values of #clip-t that are too low do not manage to disconnect the various clusters and would link to a single prediction from the detection pipeline.
 On the contrary, the network output suffers from too aggressive filtering as the blob with the lowest intensity eventually disappears for $#clip-t >= 0.8$.